 Each manufacturer to offer the system makes the same claims for boosted vision, even when the top-spec headlights are fitted to a car.
 If you want to be as safe as possible at night, it’s an option box worth ticking.

 Even used Rolls-Royce models can come available with these features.

 Land Rover 360-degree cameras

 Plenty of us will have been there: you’ve taken a wrong turning into a pitch-black country lane and don’t fancy finding out what scariness is located at the other end of it.
-You need to make a three-point (or, more realistically, a 10-point) turn and go back, but the light between the hedgerows is almost non-existent.
-That’s where the latest batch of 360-degree cameras can step in and help, and few manufacturers use systems of this sort as advanced as Land Rover.
+You need to turn and go back, but the light between the hedgerows is almost non-existent.
+That’s where the latest batch of 360-degree cameras can step in and help, and few manufacturers use systems as advanced as a used Land Rover.

 The new Defender doesn’t just have 360-degree camera visibility with lighting to boost the sightline, but also cameras to keep an eye on ground clearance.
 It means you aren’t just able to make sure you can manoeuvre safely through tight gaps, but also drive over otherwise hidden obstacles – like big rocks – with brilliant accuracy.

 Hyundai has been one of the most eager adopters of road positioning assistance technology, to ensure that even when you’re unsure of exactly where the white lines are, the car can keep you on the right path.